Creating and Running React Projects with ServBay

 build

 .
-For Vite-based React projects, it compiles, bundles, and optimizes your source code into static files (HTML, CSS, JavaScript, assets, etc.), typically output to thedist
+For Vite-powered React projects, it compiles, bundles, and optimizes your source code into static files (HTML, CSS, JavaScript, assets), typically output to thedist

 dist

-folder contains static files ready to be served by a web server.
-In ServBay, you can configure a static site pointing to this directory.Open the ServBay application, go to the Websites section, and click the add button to create a new website configuration:
+folder produced by the build contains static files ready to be served by a web server.
+In ServBay, you can configure a static website to point to this directory.Open ServBay’s application interface, go to the Websites section, and add a new website configuration:

 - Name: